The biholomorphic invariance of essential normality on bounded symmetric domains: preliminaries

-Then $f_1,\cdots,f_m$ are said to be local equations of $A$ in $U.$ Note that the definition of the analytic variety is local.
-A nontrivial fact is that every analytic variety can be globally defined by finitely many holomorphic functions on Stein manifolds which in fact means that every analytic variety in a Stein manifold has a global equations \cite[Theorem 5.14]{GF76}, especially on pseudoconvex domains in $\mathbb{C}^n.$ Roughly speaking, a complex analytic manifold is called a Stein manifold, if it is holomorphically convex and has abundant holomorphic functions \cite{Dem09,GF76}.
-As we shall mention below, the bounded symmetric domain are always pseudoconvex, thus in the following, we need only consider the analytic variety which is globally defined in the bounded symmetric domain.
-It is easy to see that, if $f:\Omega_1\rightarrow\Omega_2$ is a holomorphic map between two domains and $A\subset \Omega_2 $ is an analytic variety, so is its preimage $f^{-1}(A)\subset\Omega_1.$
+Then $f_1,\cdots,f_m$ are said to be local equations of $A$ in $U.$ The definition of the analytic variety is local.
+A nontrivial fact is that every analytic variety can be globally defined by finitely many holomorphic functions on Stein manifolds \cite[Theorem 5.14]{GF76}, especially on pseudoconvex domains in $\mathbb{C}^n.$ As we shall mention below, bounded symmetric domains are always pseudoconvex, so in the following, we need only consider the globally defined analytic variety in bounded symmetric domains.
+It is easy to check that if $f:\Omega_1\rightarrow\Omega_2$ is a holomorphic map between two domains and $A\subset \Omega_2 $ is an analytic variety, so is its preimage $f^{-1}(A)\subset\Omega_1.$